acmerobotics/road-runner/README.md

 ))
 ```

-Paths also describe the robot's heading in addition to its XY position.
+Paths also describe the robot's heading in addition to its xy position.
 For tank/differential drive robots (and other with nonholonomic constraints), the heading always points in the direction of the curve.
-However, for holonomic robots (for example, mecanum, X-drive, H-drive, or ball drive), the heading is fully controllable.
+However, for holonomic robots (for example, mecanum, X-drive, H-drive, or ball drive), the heading is independent (and therefore controllable).
 To change the default heading behavior, simply pass a heading interpolator as the second argument to the `Path` constructor:

 ```java
 Path constantHeadingSpline = new Path(new QuinticSplineSegment(